djc/gcp_auth/README.md

 1. Reading custom service account credentials from the path pointed to by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 Alternatively, custom service account credentials can be read from a JSON file or string.
-2. Retrieving a token from the `gcloud` CLI tool, if it is available on the `PATH`.
+2. Look for credentials in `.config/gcloud/application_default_credentials.json`;
+   if found, use these credentials to request refresh tokens.
+This file can be created by invoking `gcloud auth application-default login`.
 3. Use the default service account by retrieving a token from the metadata server.
-4. Look for credentials in `.config/gcloud/application_default_credentials.json`;
-   if found, use these credentials to request refresh tokens.
+4. Retrieving a token from the `gcloud` CLI tool, if it is available on the `PATH`.

 For more detailed information and examples, see the [docs][docs-url].